mstksg/inCode/copy/entries/functional-models-2.md

 different type of model ("time series" models) and see how they are different, but also how they are really the same.

+For following along, the source code for the written code in this module is all available [on github][source].

+!!![source]:functional-models/model.hs

 Time Series Models
 ------------------